Mirza Kuchik Khan: Jangal movement

 Unfortunately, given the shortcomings of the advanced social thinkers and activists of the time on one hand and the stronger establishment of the old autocracy on the other hand, again the same privileged class and their political representatives took control of the new regime.
-The freedom fighters were not satisfied and in fact were disarmed, in some cases using force.
+The freedom fighters were not satisfied and were in fact disarmed, in some cases using force.
 Meanwhile, the direct and indirect manipulation of the country's internal politics by Tsarist Russians and the British increased the social unrest within Iran.

 It was during such tumultuous period that Mirza Kuchak Khan, in collaboration with the Society of Islamic Union, started his uprising in the northern forests (Southern Caspian).
 Initially, the headquarters of the movement was in Kasma.
 Mirza Kuchak Khan's return to Rasht was not easy since he had been expelled from Gilan by the Russian consulate for five years.
 His cause seems to have been a mixture of that of the newly emerging national bourgeoisie and downtrodden peasants and therefore gained momentum soon after it started.
 The Jangal forces (locally referred to as 'Jangalis' i.e., 'People of the Jungle' in Persian) defeated the local governmental and Russian troops which added to their reputation as potential saviors of the ideas of the constitutional revolution.

 On June 12, 1918 Manjil was the site of a battle between the Jangali troops and the joint British and White Russian forces.
 The latter force (led by General Dunsterville and Colonel Lazar Bicherakhov) although formally just trying to organize the return of Russian soldiers back home, in reality was planning to pass through Manjil as the only passage to the Caspian in order to reach Baku and fight against the newly formed Baku commune (led by Stepan Shahumian).
 General Dunsterville's private diaries and notes, including those kept during his command of the Dunsterforce Mission to North Persia and Baku, are transcribed from the original by General Dunsterville's great granddaughter, and are co-located on the Great War Primary Documents Archive.
 Mirza Koochek Khan's troops were defeated in this war because of the use of artillery, armored car and airplanes by the joint forces.
 Mirza's field commander was a German officer (Major Von Pashen) who had joined the Jangal movement after being released by them from the British prison in Rasht.

 The Jangal movement was further boosted and gained gravity after the victory of the Bolsheviks in Russia.
-In May 1920 the Soviet Navy led by Fyodor Raskolnikov and accompanied by Grigoriy Ordzhonikidze entered the Caspian port of Anzali.
+On May 1920, the Soviet Navy led by Fyodor Raskolnikov and accompanied by Grigoriy Ordzhonikidze, entered the Caspian port of Anzali.
 This mission was declared to be only in pursue of the Russian vessels and ammunition taken to Anzali by the White Russian counter-revolutionary general Denikin, who had been given asylum by British forces in Anzali.